boundless-xyz/boundless/documentation/README.md

 ## Contributing

 1. Create your feature branch
-2. Submit a PR with your changes
+2. Submit a pull request with your changes